 “The park was closed out of concern for the public’s safety until a more comprehensive study could be concluded,” the township’s release said.

-The Department of Environmental Protection did not require the park’s closure, according to an April 12 e-mail from Kevin Schick, DEP’s chief of Environmental Evaluation and Risk Assessment.
+The did not require the park’s closure, according to an April 12 e-mail from Kevin Schick, DEP’s chief of Environmental Evaluation and Risk Assessment.

 “Exposure controls in some of the hot spot areas and a timely remediation of the contamination is strongly recommended,” Schick wrote in the e-mail, released by the township.

-Broughton said the township council is forming an advisory board to recommend steps forward.
+Broughton said the township council is to recommend steps forward.
 The town’s largest developed park will be reopened early Saturday, after crews take down fencing.

 The state's full report, released by the Township Manager, is attached to this article.